robert-westenberger/knowledgebase/web-development/interviewing/behavioral-qa.md

 I made a relatively small (500-600 line) script that would parse these tables for their actual table or other useable markup, and then inject into the DOM more modern markup from a template.
 It would execute on page load, and under a certain viewport width it would hide the original table and show the updated markup.
 ### Result
 This allowed us to to sidestep the issue of having to refactor nearly 100 legacy coldfusion tables.
 This was an acceptable stopgap to get everything completely responsive while we work on actually refactoring those screens to actual react apps.
+## Introducing Strict Linting to our FE build
+### Situation
+We were running into issues where code would be commited to a release, would be deployed, and it would entirely break the shell of the site because there was a missing import or some other issue.
+The build process wouldn't complete, but it still contained problematic code that wouldn't cause issues until runtime.
+This would result in a critical escalation, all hands on deck to identify and fix the issue.
+(In reality, it would only take one person a little bit to actually find and fix the issue.. but they would have to pull down the latest code and do a build locally
+### Task
+Had to preven this situation from cropping up again.
 # List of common behavioral questions
 ## Tell me about a time when you were faced with a challenging situation.
 How did you solve it?
 ## Do you usually set goals at work?
 If yes, could you give me an example of a goal you had and how you achieved it?